 There is a long tradition of taking back the sacred.

-Canticum Profanum collects mythopoetic work emerging from a living practice: ritual texts and devotional songs, myths retold from the inside, poetry willing to meet the old gods face to face and argue when necessary.
+Canticum Profanum is home for my ritual writing: hymns, prayers, devotional poems, retold myths, and pieces that come directly out of practice.
 This is the art of thinking and writing through myth rather than merely about it.
 My work here draws on Western liturgy, literary tradition, esoteric practice, Eastern philosophy, and the mythic sources beneath them -- not as parody or costume, but as living inheritances that reward serious attention.

 Scholarship and devotion are not opposites here.
 The critical mind is not asked to wait outside.
-These traditions reward serious attention, the kind too often reserved for canonized books, sanctioned rites, and respectable dead men.
-They have history, internal logic, genuine complexity, and the capacity to shape the people who engage them.
+These traditions deserve the kind of attention too often reserved for canonized books, sanctioned rites, and respectable dead men.
+They can shape a person who takes them seriously.

 The pieces here are meant to be used.
 Read them aloud if the mood takes you.
 Adapt them if they fit your hand differently than they fit mine.
 A text offered to no one is just words on a page, and words on a page are only the beginning.